A glance at Malta Fashion Week 2017

 Day 4: Eymeric Francois, Paris

 I had the privilege to view Eymeric Francois‘ collection last year and was looking forward to see his collection this week.
 The designer’s collection was simply pure artistry.
 It was very different to the previous collection, and yet still held up to the one basic concept of the reflecting strength of a woman.

 Poison reflected both strength and a touch of softness.
 Eymeric’s work hits any viewer like a strong wave of energy; starting from the beginning of the show with the music, the powerful catwalk, the direct and fierce eye contact of each model, and most importantly, the pieces of his creation.

 They are very bold and direct, but then you notice a soft touch to them.
-In the detail, you notice the lace and the silk, which even when put on a fierce strong woman, show that part of her inner delicateness.
+In the detail, you notice the lace and the silk, which even when put on a fiercely strong woman, show that part of her inner delicateness.

 Day 5: Ritienne Zammit, Malta

 Ritienne Zammit is a Maltese designer and having to view her collection was a last-minute surprise for me last evening, one which I am very happy to have witnessed.
 Her collection I Love Valletta, was a mix of fashion styles from the past, neatly blended into modern style.